 5. Encouraging risk

 While mothers tend to worry about their children’s safety and well-being, fathers encourage their children to take risks.
-Psychologist Daniel Paquette’s research found that dads are more likely to encourage their children to overcome obstacles, to talk to strangers, and to go in the deep end during swim lessons.
+Psychologist Daniel Paquette’s research found that dads are more likely to encourage their children to overcome obstacles, talk to strangers, and go to the deep end during swim lessons.

 6. Protecting

 Fathers appear to be better at keeping bad influences from harming their children.
-Psychologist Rob Palkovitz said in The Atlantic, “Paternal absence has been cited by multiple scholars as the single greatest risk factor in teen pregnancy for girls.”
+Psychologist Rob Palkovitz said in The Atlantic, “Multiple scholars have cited paternal absence as the single greatest risk factor in teen pregnancy for girls.”
 When fathers are more involved, they can better monitor what’s going on in their children’s lives, including interaction with peers and adults.

 7. Disciplining

-Mothers discipline more often, fathers discipline with a firmer hand.
+Mothers discipline more often; fathers discipline with a firmer hand.
 In their book Partnership Parenting, Drs.
-Kyle Pruett and Marsha Kline Pruett write, “Fathers tend to be more willing than mothers to confront their children and enforce discipline, leaving their children with the impression that they in fact have more authority.”
+Kyle Pruett and Marsha Kline Pruett write, “Fathers tend to be more willing than mothers to confront their children and enforce discipline, leaving their children with the impression that they have more authority.”
 Mothers seem to rely on kids’ emotional attachment to them to influence their behavior.

 Even dads with average parenting skills can make a real impact on their children’s lives.
 W. Bradford Wilcox sums up his study with “great, and even good-enough dads appear to make a real difference in their children’s lives.”